BinFlush/striptest/README.md

 Software of this sorts would also need some way to reliably turn off any lights (screen, backlight keyboard, power switch, etc...) during exposure, which is a nontrivial task.
 Arduino-kits or commercial f-stop timers are better suited for this.

-The same goes for the website, which purposely has no metronome built in.
+The same goes for the website.
+It can plan a teststrip for a timer, but it purposely has neither a timer nor a metronome built in.
 If a timer is what you are after, something like [GoTimer's enlarger timer](https://gotimer.org/photography/enlarger-timer) is a better fit.

 * **Is this precision necessary**